 Making a Structure and Outlining

-Divide your plot into three parts: a setup, the main part and a climax, and a thrilling conclusion.
+Divide your plot into three parts: a setup, the main part, a climax, and a thrilling conclusion.
 In the introduction, you should hook a reader and make them read the rest of your essay.
 Allocate the major points of the essay and describe each of them briefly in the body and end up your story with an unpredictable twist and a delightful punch line.
 In its turn, outlining helps you find the best details of the disclosed issues in the narrative essay.

 Providing Information in First-Person